Obama Tells Universities/Law Firms That Fighting Antisemitism is Against American Values

 Obama described Trump’s anti-Jew hatred measures as violating the First Amendment’s right to Free Speech.

-Obama was also critical of measures the current administration was taking against law firms that had been weaponized against conservatives and political opponents to the Biden administration.
+He was also critical of measures being taken against law firms that had been weaponized by the Biden administration against political opponents and conservatives.

 “I am more troubled by the idea that a White House can say to law firms, ‘If you represent parties that we don’t like, we’re going to pull all our business or bar you from representing people effectively’,” Obama said.
 “That kind of behavior is contrary to the basic compact we have as Americans.”